 El Programa para Niños ofrece servicios en persona y virtuales de apoyo para los niños y las familias afectadas por el consumo de sustancias y las enfermedades mentales.
 Aprende más.

 Please fill out our online Pre-registration Form.
-Once you submit the form, a Children's Program counselor will contact you by phone to complete your registration and answer any questions you may have.
+Once you submit the form, a Children's Program counselor will contact you by phone or email to complete your registration and answer any questions you may have.

 You probably know all too well how addiction can pull families apart.
 The good news is that recovery can bring families closer together.
 But healing involves learning new ways of understanding and relating to one another.
 Our Virtual Caregiver Workshop is designed to support and guide you in caring for a child who’s been impacted by a loved one’s addiction.
 This three-hour workshop will help you create an atmosphere of communication and trust within your recovering family.

 Find out what happens when you come to our Children's Program at the Betty Ford Center, where kids have fun while learning.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), one in four children in the U.S. experience alcohol abuse or drug addiction in their family.
 For children and teens, living with an alcoholic or drug addicted parent can be a chaotic, scary and lonely experience.
 Not only do children face daily stressors and heartache due to their parents' drinking or drug use, they are at greater risk of eventually developing alcohol or other drug abuse and mental health problems themselves.

 The award-winning Hazelden Betty Ford Children's Program is designed for kids who've been affected by alcoholism or drug abuse in the family.
 Through guided activities, storytelling and sharing, children learn to:

 Just as important, the program provides the opportunity for children to play games, enjoy recreational activities, de-stress and be themselves.